CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```text
 s3cmd setacl --acl-grant=write:3d5b0ae8e724b439a4cd16d1290 s3://my_fishbucket/bigfish
 ```
-If you want to modify the accesess permissions of all the objects in a bucket, you can add option `--recursive` to the command:
+If you want to modify the access permissions of all the objects in a bucket, you can add option `--recursive` to the command:
 ```text
 s3cmd setacl --recursive --acl-grant=read:3d5b0ae8e724b439a4cd16d1290 s3://my_fishbucket
 ```

-View permissions:
+You can check the access permissions with _s3cmd info_:
 <pre>
 $ <b>s3cmd info s3://my_fishbucket|grep -i acl</b>
    ACL:       other_project_uuid: READ